Evaluating Counterfactual Policies Using Instruments: Empirical applications

 \begin{footnotesize} \begin{quote} The results of our analysis imply that if all arraigning ADAs acted more like the most lenient ADAs in our sample when deciding which cases to prosecute, Suffolk County would likely see a reduction in criminal justice involvement for these nonviolent misdemeanor defendants. \end{quote} \end{footnotesize}

-If we assume homogeneous treatment effects, then the negative IV estimates do indeed imply that asking ADAs to be more lenient would result in lower criminal complaint probability for the defendants.
-We are interested in evaluating the robustness of this conclusion to dropping the homogeneous treatment effects assumption.
-Importantly, when ADH23 test IV monotonicity (\Cref{assumption:instrument_monotonicity}) for each of the 9 courts in their dataset using the test developed by \textcite{fll23}, the test rejects IV monotonicity in three of the courts.
+If we assume homogeneous treatment effects, then the negative IV estimates do indeed imply that increasing non-prosecution would lower criminal complaints.
+Likewise, if we impose policy invariance, then the negative MTE curve implies that increasing the non-prosecution rate would lower criminal complaints.
+We are interested in evaluating the robustness of this conclusion to dropping the assumptions of homogeneous treatment effects and policy invariance.
+Importantly, when ADH23 test IV monotonicity (\Cref{assumption:instrument_monotonicity}) for each of the 9 courts in their dataset using the test developed by \textcite{fll23}, the test rejects IV monotonicity (and hence also policy invariance) in three of the courts.
 Correspondingly, we conduct the analysis without imposing \Cref{assumption:instrument_monotonicity} or \Cref{assumption:single_index}.

-To formalize what it means to ask ADAs to act ``more like the most lenient ADAs'', we consider the same quota policy as in \Cref{sec:nyc-bail-judges}, whereby we impose a quota on the bottom 90\% of ADAs to match the non-prosecution rate of the most lenient decile.